 The process of reflective meditation is not like rumination and the negative feelings associated with it.
 The intent isn’t to look back on all of our past mistakes and beat ourselves up about things we’ve done.

-Instead, this practise is intentional, with purpose.
+Instead, this practice is intentional, with purpose.
 We practise reflection meditation to learn about ourselves and gain insight.
 With newfound insight about ourselves, we can make better choices moving forward.

 Why A Foundation in Mindfulness is Invaluable